-- A perennial hay crop was harvested; - A crop (other than a cover crop) reached the headed or budded stage prior to termination, regardless of the percentage of plants that reach the headed or budded stage; - They follow a cover crop that does not meet the criteria outlined in the Insurance Availability section of the Special Provisions; - They are interplanted with another crop except as allowed in section 5(b)(1) of the Coarse Grains Crop Provisions (unless written agreement); or - They are planted into a grass or legume.
+- A perennial hay crop was harvested; or - A crop (other than a cover crop) reached the headed or budded stage prior to termination, regardless of the percentage of plants that reach the headed or budded stage.

 Contact a crop insurance agent for more details.